About the Award

 - Letter of nomination

-- Abridged CV, focused on teaching (not counted toward the 10 page limit)
+- Abridged CV, focused on support of learning (not counted toward the 10 page limit)